How Safe

 Lotions over aerosol sprays

 *Not every product sold from these brands may be reef-safe.
-Check the safety scores for your exact product’s ingredients and refer to our tips on what to look for.
+Check the safety scores for your exact product’s ingredients and refer to our tips above on what to look for.

 Rising ocean temperatures